 An electric motor is a machine that converts electrical energy into mechanical energy.
 It operates on the electromagnetic induction principle, which states that in the presence of a magnetic field, a current-carrying conductor senses a force.
 Electric motors have a long service life, low energy usage, low maintenance, and a high voltage tolerance.
 Electric motors are widely used in a variety of industries, including industrial machinery, automobiles, household appliances, HVAC (heating, ventilation, and air conditioning) equipment, aircraft, and transportation.

-By 2030, the North America industrial motors market is estimated to be worth USD 7.24 billion, increasing at a CAGR of 4.05 % over the forecast period (2022–2030).
 In North America, the market for industrial motors is primarily driven by the industries' increased focus on industry 4.0.
 In the region, industrial automation is driving the manufacturing industry toward more efficient goods, with high growth projected over the projection period.

 The North America industrial motors market is divided into four categories: motor type, voltage, end-user, and geography.

 Based on motor type, the industrial motors market is divided into alternating current (AC) motors, direct current (DC) motors, and other types of motors.
 The market for alternating current (AC) motors was estimated at USD 16.46 billion in 2021, and it is expected to grow at a CAGR of 3.38 percent to USD 22.05 billion by 2030.Companies with high processing needs and the need to enhance or reduce the flow of the process according to demand and supply are driving the need for AC motors.
 These motors are used in a variety of industries, including food, chemical, oil and gas, wastewater, and heavy machinery.
 As a result, there is a growing demand for automated and efficient systems that aid in the improvement and reduction of power costs with each unit produced.